digipost/signature-api-client-dotnet/_v1_0/5_Logging.md

 <h3 id="loggingrequestflow">Logging request flow</h3>
 The client is using Common Logging API for .NET as an abstraction for logging.
-It is up to the user to implement the API with a logging framework of his/here choice.
+It is up to the user to implement the API with a logging framework.

-<blockquote>Common Logging API is a lightweight “infrastructure” logging platform that allows developers to focus on the logging requirements instead of the logging tools and required configuration.
-The Common Logging API abstracts the logging requirements of any project making it ridiculously easy to swap logging providers should the need arises at any point.</blockquote>
+<blockquote>Common Logging API is a lightweight infrastructure logging platform that allows developers to focus on the logging requirements instead of the logging tools and required configuration.
+The Common Logging API abstracts the logging requirements of any project making it easy to swap logging providers.</blockquote>

 Enabling logging on level `DEBUG` will output positive results of requests and worse, `WARN` only failed requests or worse, while `ERROR` will only occur on failed requests to create a signature job.
 These loggers will be under the `Digipost.Signature.Api.Client` namespace.